rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to obtain the cluster and datastore Ids](/img/api-obtain-cluster-and-datastore.png)

-4. To obtain the hypervisor Network Id that is required to recover the recovery point into a new virtual machine, I have to discover the hypervisor id.
-The API used for this: `GET /virtualization/v1beta1/hypervisor-managers?select=name,id,state,status,dataOrchestratorInfo,services,hypervisorManagerType,releaseVersion&filter=state eq "OK" and status eq "OK" and name eq "vCenter Name"`.
+4. To obtain the hypervisor Network Id that is required to recover the recovery point into a new virtual machine, I had to discover the hypervisor id.
+The [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/HypervisorManagerList/) used for this: `GET /virtualization/v1beta1/hypervisor-managers?select=name,id,state,status,dataOrchestratorInfo,services,hypervisorManagerType,releaseVersion&filter=state eq "OK" and status eq "OK" and name eq "vCenter Name"`.

 ![API to get hypervisorId](/img/api-obtain-hypervisor-id.png)

 5. To set the virtual machine network to the correct network port group, I glanced into the existing virtual machine '0-Linux-Demo-V02', discovered the network port group “Mgmt-DPortGroup”, and obtained the network id.
-Currently, this API was not documented yet as part of the March 2024 release, but this API surely will be available in near future.
-From the list of the network port group, I selected the associate port group of the virtual machine and copy the hypervisor-network-id using this API: `GET /virtualization/v1beta1/hypervisor-managers/{{hyperVisorId}}/networks?select=id,displayName&filter=displayName eq 'Mgmt-DPortGroup'`.
+From the list of the network port group, I selected the associate port group of the virtual machine and copy the hypervisor-network-id using this [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/HypervisorNetwork/): `GET /virtualization/v1beta1/hypervisor-managers/{{hyperVisorId}}/networks?select=id,displayName&filter=displayName eq 'Mgmt-DPortGroup'`.

 ![API to get network ID for VM](/img/api-to-get-the-network-id.png)

-4. After I obtained the parameters that were required to build the request body to recover a cloud recovery point from “0-Linux-Demo-VM02’, I constructed the JSON request body as shown in the below figure.
+6. After I obtained the parameters that were required to build the request body to recover a cloud recovery point from “0-Linux-Demo-VM02’, I constructed the JSON request body as shown in the below figure.
 To restore the recovery points into a new virtual machine, the restoreType key of the request body JSON structure was set to “ALTERNATE” as shown in the below figure.
 I also provided the new virtual machine name after the recovery, “0-Linux-Demo-VN02-2-05-04-2024_05:48_PM”.
-The API used for this: `POST /backup-recovery/v1beta1/virtual-machines/{{vmId}}/restore`
+The [API](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/VirtualMachineRestore/) used for this: `POST /backup-recovery/v1beta1/virtual-machines/{{vmId}}/restore`

 ![API to recover a cloud protection copy from a VM](/img/api-restoring-a-cloud-protection-recovery-point.png)

-5. To validate that the recovery was completed, and I tracked the progress from the response using the async-operations API as shown below.
+7. To validate that the recovery was completed, and I tracked the progress from the response using the async-operations API as shown below.
 The API used for this: `GET /data-services/v1beta1/async-operations/:id?select=associatedResources,createdAt,endedAt,error,displayName,healthStatus,id,customerId,progressPercent,name,type,state`.

 ![Task Id confirming the completion of the recovery](/img/task-display-recovery-is-completed.png)

-6. At the end, I went to the vCenter console to validate that the virtual machine 0-Linux-Demo-VN02-2-05-04-2024_05:48_PM was indeed part of the virtual machines inventory.
+8. At the end, I went to the vCenter console to validate that the virtual machine 0-Linux-Demo-VN02-2-05-04-2024_05:48_PM was indeed part of the virtual machines inventory.

 ![vCenter display the VM recovery completed](/img/the-vcenter-display-the-recovered-vm.png)